mdn/content/files/en-us/web/http/messages/index.md

 ## Anatomy of an HTTP message

 To understand how HTTP messages work, we'll look at HTTP/1.1 messages and examine the structure.
-The following illustration shows how messages in HTTP/1.1 look like and the similarities between requests and responses:
+The following illustration shows what messages in HTTP/1.1 look like:

 ![Requests and responses share a common structure in HTTP](https://mdn.github.io/shared-assets/images/diagrams/http/messages/http-message-anatomy.svg)

 Both requests and responses share a similar structure:

-1. A _start-line_ is a single line that describes the request or the outcome of a request.
+1. A _start-line_ is a single line that describes the HTTP version along with the request method or the outcome of the request.
-2. An optional set of _HTTP headers_ with metadata that describes a message or how the client and server are communicating.
+2. An optional set of _HTTP headers_ containing metadata that describes the message.
+For example, a request for a resource might include the allowed formats of that resource, while the response might include headers to indicate the actual format returned.
 3. An empty line indicating the metadata of the message is complete.
-4. An optional _body_ containing data associated with the message or the resource associated with a response.
+4. An optional _body_ containing data associated with the message.
+This might be POST data to send to the server in a request, or some resource returned to the client in a response.
    Whether a message contains a body or not is determined by the start-line and HTTP headers.

 The start-line and headers of the HTTP message are collectively known as the _head_ of the requests, and the part afterwards that contains its content is known as the _body_.